BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

-The island is comprised of five volcanoes – Kohala, Mauna Kea, Hualalai, Mauna Loa, and Kilauea.
+The island comprises five volcanoes – Kohala, Mauna Kea, Hualalai, Mauna Loa, and Kilauea.
 Three are considered active, with Kilauea erupting continually since 1983.

-Entry to the National Park is $25 USD and a pass will last you a full seven days.
+Entry to the National Park is $25, and a pass will last you a full seven days.
 On entry, you can see steam vents, walk through lava tubes, visit both an observatory and museum, or check out the action at the Volcano’s summit.

 You can also ride a bike or walk from the town of Kalapana to the ocean’s edge, where if you’re lucky, you’ll see lava fields flowing straight into the water.
 Try to arrive an hour before sunset to scope out a decent spot.

 The park is a two-hour drive from the city of Kona and around forty minutes from Hilo.
 You can also stay onsite within the park, but accommodation is generally cheaper in either of the island’s two big cities.“